 7th annual CSWS Northwest Women Writers Symposium, “The Border and Its Meaning: Forgotten Stories,” featuring Pulitzer Prize finalist Laila Lalami, will take place April 25, 2018, on the University of Oregon campus and at the downtown Eugene Public Library.

 Sponsored by the Center for the Study of Women in Society, in cooperation with the Eugene Public Library.
-Cosponsored by the Oregon Humanities Center; UO Libraries; CAS Humanities; Departments of English and Women’s, Gender and Sexuality Studies; School of Journalism and Communication; Center for Latino/a and Latin American Studies; Wayne Morse Center for Law & Politics; and others to be named.
+Cosponsored by the Oregon Humanities Center’s Endowment for Public Outreach in the Arts, Sciences, and Humanities; UO Libraries; CAS Humanities; Departments of English and Women’s, Gender and Sexuality Studies; School of Journalism and Communication; Center for Latino/a and Latin American Studies; and the Wayne Morse Center for Law & Politics.

 History of the CSWS Northwest Women Writers Symposium